 2. OutKast – ‘Stankonia’ (2002)

 Speakerboxxx/The Love Below depicted OutKast as irrevocably separate, a duo so divided they needed to make different albums in order to function.
-Stankonia is OutKast, the duo, at the height of their powers; a blending of the supreme talents of Big Boi and André 3000 so consummate that they would afterward split, never to work so cohesively again.
+Stankonia is OutKast, the duo, at the height of their powers; a blending of the supreme talents of Big Boi and André 3000 so wholly perfect that they would afterward split, never to work as cohesively again.
 There are of course the songs we can all still recite word for word – “Mrs. Jackson,” “B.O.B.,” “So Fresh, So Clean” – but it is perhaps most important as a living, sonic document of the state of hip-hop in the year 2000.
 The sounds of an entire region for the genre were all born here; it’s influence is still all around us.

 1. Kanye West – ‘My Beautiful Dark Twisted Fantasy’ (2012)

 It is amazing to think that Kanye’s Dark Fantasy has been with us for only 10 years.
 Its cultural footprint is so pronounced and so immersive that it is something like the Midi-chlorians that sway The Force in hip-hop form; moving through us and surrounding us, always.
 Never mind that it gave birth to Nicki Minaj as we know it.
 Never mind that it spawned the intermingling of indie-rock and rap producers that now takes place on any given release.
 Never mind that it single-handedly saved Kanye from becoming a cultural pariah (until 2017, at least).
 It is first and foremost a symphony of grief and grace, the likes of which has never been written before or since, in this century or any other.